 The College does not permit students to paint their rooms, suites, or doors or complete any damage repairs themselves.
+Doing so may result in charges to return the room to its original state.

 Pets

 For health and maintenance reasons, pets are not permitted in college housing except for fish in an aquarium no larger than 5 gallons.
 Service animals, such as seeing-eye dogs, are permitted with prior approval and appropriate documentation on file in the Dean of Student Affairs office.